Download PDF Handouts from any device and take them with you.

 The Teaching Notes include tips, techniques, and methods for teaching the range of activities used in our handouts as well as the answers for questions and activities.
 Read them before you teach your class and be confident teaching the material covered.
 A Student Copy without Teaching Notes is also provided so you can use our handouts to teach in your Online Classes.

-Our handout, lesson plan, and activity library is growing and improving everyday!
+Our Handout and Lesson Plan Library is growing and improving everyday!

 Students are introduced to and review English grammar.